 Once he has sold his product, he stands to make no more profit from the consumer to whom he has sold it until that consumer wants to buy another one from him.
 That is only likely to happen once the one he has already sold to him wears out.
 To maximise his profit, therefore, the producer must design his product to last as little time as possible after sale.
 This he can do in two ways.

-Consumer pressure has forced governments to enact legislation which imposes statutory warranty periods.
+Consumer pressure has forced governments to enact legislation which imposes a statutory warranty period.
 In the United Kingdom, as I understand it, the statutory period is currently 12 months.
 This legislation decrees that if a product wears out or becomes faulty within that period from the date of purchase, the seller must repair or replace it free of charge.
 The producer's objective must therefore be to employ all diligence and technical sophistication to make his product fail as soon as possible after the statutory warranty period has expired.
 Untold millions are spent on research and development into limited life-span technologies.

 There does not appear at the moment to be any statutory warranty regarding built-in obsolescence.
 The producer will therefore change the appearance and design of his products regularly and create a fashion-driven market eager to be seen with the latest version of the product - everybody wants to be seen to have the latest clothes, the latest technology cellphone, the latest model of car with the most recent 'year letter' on its number plate.